collocations.org

 an unfortunate set of circumstances that made her life difficult

-CIRCUMSTANCE + VERB
+circumstance + VERB

-I felt that circumstances were conspiring against me. | Circumstances dictate that I should leave this town forever.
+I felt that circumstances were conspiring against me.

-I felt that circumstances were conspiring against me. | Circumstances dictate that I should leave this town forever.
+Circumstances dictate that I should leave this town forever.

-according to ~
+according to circumstance

 The amount paid will vary according to circumstances.

-due to … ~s
+due to … circumstances

 Due to unforeseen circumstances, we have had to reschedule the concert.

-in … ~s
+in … circumstances

 She died in suspicious circumstances.

-~ surrounding
+circumstance surrounding

 The bank will investigate the circumstances surrounding the robbery.